 My husband was on a seafood kick – especially mussels and they had a wonderful mussels pasta dish.

 Dessert – usually the best part.
 I had my absolute favorite – creme brulee.
 Since I always order this dish, its hard to please me.
 But I have to say, this one was one of the best I have eaten (and I eat it a lot).

 The kids reward for being (somewhat) good was a huge chocolate brownie with vanilla ice cream and whipped cream.
 This is when the outdoor garden comes in even handier.
-Mama and papa can relax while the sugar pulses through the kids veins and they go completely nuts running around burning it off before we headed back to our beach cottage.
+Mama and papa can relax while the sugar pulses through the kids veins and they go completely nuts running around burning it off before we headed back to our beach cottage in St Augustine.